 bluestockings is an anti-oppressive publication.
 We seek to publish pieces that are informed by Black power, intersectional feminism, gender self-determination, solidarity with Muslims, Indigenous sovereignty, decolonization, migrant justice, queer kinship, fat freedom, disability justice, prison abolition, radical self-love, and collective liberation.

-bluestockings is committed to centering voices of people from marginalized and historically resilient communities, across multiple intersections of oppressed identity.
-Some of the identities we intend to explore include:
+bluestockings is committed to centering voices of people from marginalized and historically resilient communities, across multiple intersections of oppressed identity, including:

-color, race, ethnicity, religion, nationality, immigration status, indigeneity, mental and physical (dis)ability, gender identity, sexuality, socio-economic status, substance use, status of incarceration, experience of violence and trauma, and other identities not listed here.
+color, race, ethnicity, religion, nationality, immigration status, indigeneity, mental and physical disability, gender identity, sexuality, socio-economic status, substance use, status of incarceration, and experience of violence and trauma.

-We understand that we erase certain identities simply by not listing them here, and we welcome your feedback addressing other identities that we haven’t included.
+We understand that we erase certain identities and experiences by not listing them here, and we welcome your feedback addressing other identities that we haven’t included.

 We hope to build a future where these marginalized and historically resilient communities are celebrated.